-- plants are grown as ‘give-aways’ for school students visiting the Gardens (organised by the Gardens’ Education Service)
+- Plants are grown for education purposes for school students visiting the Gardens organised by the Gardens’ Education Team.

-Working together, as well as having morning tea and lunch together, in a natural open-air setting accompanied by the sounds of local birds, is a very enjoyable and healthy activity.
+Spending time with others while learning about Australian Plants, as well as having morning tea and lunch together in a natural open-air setting accompanied by the sounds of birds, is a very enjoyable and healthy activity.

 When we meet

-The Growing Friends meet every Thursday at our new nursery, adjacent to the Gardens’ depot, from 9.30am - 2pm.
+The Growing Friends meet every Thursday at our nursery, in the Gardens’ depot, from 9.30am to 2pm.
 All are welcome.

 Growing Friends Autumn Plant Sale: Saturday 18th and Sunday 19th March, 10am - 4pm

 To be held at the Royal Botanic Gardens Victoria, Cranbourne Gardens, Melway Ref 133 K10

 A Happy Kangaroo Paw Picnic Weekend

 After months of preparation for this event, it finally came, with the Growing Friends situated on the lawn at the Ian Potter Lake Precinct, selling a marvellous range of kangaroo paws.
 It was a pleasure to be there enjoying the lovely sunny weather and looking out over the lake.
 Then on a very windy Monday we moved to the forecourt of the gardens for a few days where we continued to sell more kangaroo paws for a few days.
 In total we sold $14,000 worth of kangaroo paws.
 More paws will be available at the autumn plant-sale.

 The autumn plant sale will be on the weekend of 18 and 19 March in the Australian Garden.
 If you have a swampy area or a pond in your gardens you may be interested in the following plants we have for sale.
 Our plant list will be emailed to you and will also be available on the Friends website: www.rbgfriendscranbourne.org.au, one week prior to the sale.